 Remember, you can also receive teeth cleanings, oral cancer screenings, periodontal evaluations, periodontal therapy, and X-rays from dental hygiene schools.
 Like dental schools, hygiene programs are also listed on your dental state board website.
 Sometimes hygiene schools are in the same location as dental schools; other times, they are completely separate institutions.

-The map below is a list of all accredited dental schools in the united states.
+Find a dental school near you with the map below.
+This is a list of all accredited dental schools in the united states.
 Most dental schools offer some type of free dental services program but you will have to call to find out more information.

 There are currently 70 accredited (Commission on Dental Accreditation) dental schools in the United States.
 Some states have more than one; others have none at all.
 If you’re more of a visual person, you might find this map (above) of US dental schools easier to locate one near you, as opposed to combing through your state dental board website.